A summary of some important medicinal plant constituents and examples of herbs they are found in.

 The effects of cardiac glycosides such as digoxin are known to vary with the condition of the heart muscle cells, and the dosage.
 The use of these potent drugs by clinically untrained people cannot be recommended.

 These molecules take their name from the breakdown products after hydrolysis – prussic acid (hydrogen cyanide).
 Therefore in any quantity these compounds are very toxic.
 They are one of the primary constituents responsible for the aroma and flavour of bitter almonds and are common in many stone fruits of the rose family such as peaches, apricots, and hawthorns as well as being found in the elder and clover.
+This all leads to the question…what is edible anyway?

 By using plant medicines with small amounts of cyanogenic glycosides, noticeable anti-spasmodic and sedative effects are produced.
 They also have an effect on the parasympathetic nervous system, slowing the heart-rate and improving digestion.
 The lungs are known to excrete these molecules quickly.